-Business process outsourcing (BPO) is the contracting of a specific business task, such as payroll, to a third-party service provider.
+Business process outsourcing (BPO) is the contracting of a specific business task, such as payroll, human resources (HR) or accounting, to a third-party service provider.
 Usually, BPO is implemented as a cost-saving measure for tasks that a company requires but does not depend upon to maintain their position in the marketplace.

 BPO that is contracted outside a company's own country is sometimes called offshore outsourcing.
 BPO that is contracted to a company's neighboring country is sometimes called nearshore outsourcing, and BPO that is contracted with the company's own county is sometimes called onshore outsourcing.

 The top advantages of BPO are saved money and increased time to focus on the core business.
 Some other benefits include:

 - Speed and efficiencies of outsourced business processes are enhanced

 - Organizations using BPO get access to the latest technology

 - Freedom and flexibility to choose the most relevant services for the company's operations

 - Save on resources related to staffing and training